WHAT DOES AN EQUIPMENT TECHNICIAN DO?

 - Repair Accuracy: Ensure that all equipment repairs are performed accurately to the manufacturer's standards.

-- Testing & Compliance: Test mechanical products and equipment after repair or assembly to ensure proper performance and compliance with specifications.
+- Testing and Compliance: Test mechanical products and equipment after repair or assembly to ensure proper performance and compliance with specifications.

 - General Maintenance: Perform other miscellaneous mechanical and maintenance tasks.